How blockchain is revolutionizing the banking industry

 - The buyer’s or seller’s representatives work with the Central Securities Depository (CSD) to record the transfer.

-- The transaction is sent to the Registrar or Transfer Agent of Initial Trade to update their list or shareholders.
+- The transaction is sent to the Registrar or Transfer Agent of Initial Trade to update their list of shareholders.

 - Pros: Trading transactions in blockchain reduce the redundancy of information and thus improve performance.
 As a result, smaller transactions between groups of traders can be quickly handled outside the blockchain, and only the final transactions are recorded to the blockchain, without any intermediary steps.

-- Cons: Trading with blockchain can impose risks such as “private keys” – variables that are used for digital signatures that can be potentially stolen or lost.
+- Cons: Trading with blockchain can impose risks such as “private keys” – variables that are used for a number of the electronic signature options available, that can be potentially stolen or lost.
 Those keys prove the ownership of specific assets, thus allowing the hackers to change the ownership.
 However, there is a way out – multi-signature transactions that can be integrated into the asset trading applications running on blockchain technology.
 Signatures of all parties before agreeing upon a transaction can prevent the keys from being stolen and the ownership from being changed.

 #3.
 Trade Finance

 Blockchain also plays an important role in the trade finance sector – financial activities that are related to commerce and international trade (not stock exchange trading).
-Even in today’s disruptive world of technology, many trade finance activities still involve lots of paperwork, such as bills of lading, invoices, letters of credit, etc. Of course many order management systems allow to carry out all this paperwork online, but still, it consumes lots of time.
+Even in today’s disruptive world of technology, many trade finance activities still involve lots of paperwork, such as bills of lading, invoices, letters of credit, etc. Of course, many order management systems allow to carry out all this paperwork online, but still, it consumes lots of time.
+As technology continues to advance and streamline processes in the trade finance sector, investment opportunities in companies utilizing blockchain and other innovative solutions may arise.
+Using SoFi Invest, you can explore a range of investment options tailored to suit your financial goals and risk tolerance, allowing you to diversify your portfolio and potentially benefit from the growth of businesses leveraging blockchain technology in trade finance.

 - Cons: Government sanctions, such as trade embargoes, can impact the use of blockchain technologies in trade finance.
 For example, the blockchain-based software could not be sold to or licensed for use by sanctions targets without an OFAC or BIS license.
 Besides, it is impossible to transfer the trade transaction information in blockchain format to parties who do not use the platform.